How to Get a Master's Degree

 Is a Master’s Degree Worth It?

 Master’s degrees are in high-demand across a variety of industries, according to the National Center of Educational Statistics (NCES).
-Between 2001 and 2017, the number of master’s degrees conferred by colleges and universities rose by 70%, up to 805,000 master’s degrees in the 2016-17 academic year.
+Between 2009-2019, the total number of master’s degrees conferred increased by 20%, up to 833,700 master’s degrees in the 2018-19 academic year.
 The majority of those degrees were awarded in business, education and health professions.

 No matter what your career goals, a master’s degree can also boost your earning potential and reduce your risk of unemployment throughout your career.